FAQs

 Do dental problems influence CRS?

-Yes, dental problems can lead to CRS.
-If there is an infection in the bones around your teeth, it can spread to the sinuses, which are located just above the upper teeth.
-This often causes rhinosinusitis on just one side of the face.
+Yes, dental issues can contribute to chronic rhinosinusitis (CRS).
+Infections in the bones around your teeth, especially the upper teeth, can spread to the nearby sinuses, which are located just above the upper jaw.
+This often results in rhinosinusitis affecting just one side of the face.

-To treat this type of rhinosinusitis, it is important to first fix the dental issue causing the problem.
-Once the dental infection is under control, your doctor can focus on treating the rhinosinusitis.
-If you suspect your sinus problems might be related to your teeth, let your doctor and dentist know.
+To effectively treat this type of rhinosinusitis, it is essential to first address the dental infection causing the problem.
+Once the dental issue is resolved, your doctor can then focus on treating the sinusitis.
+If you suspect that your sinus problems are linked to your teeth, it’s important to inform both your doctor and dentist, so they can work together to manage your condition effectively.

 How much does smoking influence my nasal problems?

-Smoking and being around cigarette smoke can make sinus problems worse.
-The smoke irritates the airways and makes it harder for your nose and sinuses to clear mucus.
-This can increase your chances of infections, make it harder to breathe through your nose, and reduce your sense of smell.
+Smoking and exposure to cigarette smoke can significantly worsen sinus issues.
+The smoke irritates the airways, making it harder for your nose and sinuses to clear mucus.
+This irritation can increase the risk of infections, make it more difficult to breathe through your nose, and can even reduce your sense of smell.

 Nasal symptoms